987123879113/ddrmini/README.md

 The eMMC is a GPT disk so you can mount the image or extract it (7-Zip can open it) to extract the individual partitions inside the image.

+Modify the dumper.sh script to set `block_offset` to the block offset of the partition you want to write your data at.
+For example, set `block_offset=0x44C000` if you wish to dump the recovery partition.

 ## Writing to eMMC

 The tools used to dump the eMMC to the host PC can be found in the [uploader](tools/uploader) folder.